KnpLabs/Gaufrette/README.markdown

 Gaufrette is a PHP5 library that provides a filesystem abstraction layer.

-This project is under intensive development but we do not want to breaks BC.
+This project is under intensive development but we do not want to break BC.

 [![Build Status](https://secure.travis-ci.org/KnpLabs/Gaufrette.png)](http://travis-ci.org/KnpLabs/Gaufrette)